Sunithadodda/3tier_app_aws_eks_cluster/README.md

-# 3-Tier Web Application with Docker, Kubernetes, and CI/CD Pipeline
+# Deploy a 3-Tier App on Amazon EKS Cluster

 ## Overview